-At over $2 trillion, the annual cost of corrosion worldwide represents over 3% of the world’s GDP.
-In the United States alone, the annual cost of corrosion in direct damage, increased maintenance, and downtime is approximately $1 trillion.
+At over $2 trillion, the annual cost of HVAC-R corrosion worldwide represents over 3% of the world’s GDP.
+In the United States the annual cost of corrosion in direct damage, increased maintenance, and downtime is approximately $1 trillion.
 Reducing unnecessary equipment failures and reductions in energy efficiency due to corrosion can dramatically affect operating income and profits for virtually every business.

 Heresite was the first company to apply corrosion resistant coatings to HVAC coils in 1954.
 It remains a leading coating option for HVAC-R and other heat transfer applications because of its minimal thermal loss, flexible and durable finish, and resistance to thermal shock and temperatures (from well below freezing to 400F).
-Heresite coatings not only provide protection in corrosive high salinity marine conditions, but industrial applications such as wastewater treatment, swimming pools, food processing, mining, oil and gas, semi-conductor production, pulp and paper, textile factories and other environments where these systems are exposed to chemical fumes.
+Heresite coatings provide protection in corrosive high salinity marine conditions, industrial applications such as wastewater treatment, swimming pools, food processing, mining, oil and gas, semi-conductor production, pulp and paper, textile factories and other environments where these systems are exposed to chemical fumes.